captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 Just on Thursdays.
 ---
-It's nice.
+It’s nice.
 ---
-Maybe I'll say I went in today as well.
+Maybe I’ll say I went in today as well.
 ---
 Early.
 ---